JustinScitech/wGrow/README.md

 ## Schematic Rundown
 ![image](https://user-images.githubusercontent.com/56651128/212202739-faa38f4b-5204-45ca-b54b-09f408b1a0d3.png)

+Here my partner and I designed schematics and PCB layout diagrams using KiCad and created documentation and instructions for physical assembly, allowing the project to be replicated by manufacturing plants and users.

 Check out this repository for more information and to see the code and schematics for the project.
 With wGrow, taking care of your plants has never been easier!